Sydney Kings: Home arena

 The Sydney Kings have set attendance records for the league on five occasions while playing at the Superdome, the largest capacity arena in the NBL.

-In the 1999/2000 season, the Kings hosted a double header at the Superdome with the West Sydney Razorbacks playing the Brisbane Bullets and the Kings playing the Canberra Cannons.
+In the 1999–2000 season, the Kings hosted a double header at the Superdome with the West Sydney Razorbacks playing the Brisbane Bullets and the Kings playing the Canberra Cannons.
 This double header set a league record of 17,143 fans in attendance.

-In a game against the Illawarra Hawks on 17 November 2019, the Kings set the all-time NBL single game attendance record with 17,514 the Superdome.
+In a game against the Illawarra Hawks on 17 November 2019, the Kings set the all-time NBL single-game attendance record with 17,514 the Superdome.
 A major drawcard for the game was future NBA star and social media icon LaMelo Ball playing for the Hawks.

-In Game Three of the 2022 NBL Grand Final series against the Tasmania Jack Jumpers at Qudos Bank Arena, the team attracted a crowd of 16,149 – then the biggest playoff crowd in NBL history and the third-largest crowd overall in NBL history.
+In game 3 of the 2022 NBL Grand Final series against the Tasmania Jack Jumpers at the Sydney SuperDome, the team attracted a crowd of 16,149—then the biggest playoff crowd in NBL history and the third-largest crowd overall in NBL history.

-In the Grand Final Series of the 2022/2023 season against the New Zealand Breakers the Sydney Kings set the new single game attendance record and playoff game attendance record twice.
-With the Kings having home court advantage, Games 1, 3 and 5 were played at the Superdome.
-On Friday 10 March 2023, a new record of 18,049 attended Game 3 of the series.
+In the Grand Final Series of the 2022–23 season against the New Zealand Breakers the Sydney Kings set the new single-game attendance record and playoff game attendance record twice.
+With the Kings having home-court advantage, games 1, 3 and 5 were played at the Superdome.
+On Friday 10 March 2023, a new record of 18,049 attended game 3 of the series.

-Just five days later with the series at tied 2 wins each, the Kings prevailed in Game 5 to win the championship in front of another record attendance of 18,124.
+Just five days later with the series at tied 2 wins each, the Kings prevailed in game 5 to win the championship in front of another record attendance of 18,124.